Mahesh-ch06/GenAI_2303A52037/README.md

 ---

-Feel free to explore **Lab 01** through the provided link.
+Feel free to explore **Lab 01** and **Lab 02** through the provided link.
 Other labs will be completed and updated soon.
 Happy learning!